 These are coins that trade at premiums over the bullion value of the gold content.
-For example, a one-ounce coin, containing $1,200 worth of gold bullion, could sell for $4,000.
+For example, a one-ounce coin containing $1,925 worth of gold bullion could sell for $4,000.
 This premium owes to the rarity of the coin itself, and not strictly to the bullion value.

-As a result, the US Government stopped minting common circulation gold coins, and recalled millions of them.
-That’s created a shortage of pre-1933 coins, and turned them into numismatics.
+As a result, the US Government stopped minting common circulation gold coins and recalled millions of them.
+That created a shortage of pre-1933 coins and turned them into numismatics.

 The problem with buying numismatics is in the price grading.
 Coins are graded based on their mint state, which is the rarity and purity of a coin according to rating agencies.
 The higher the mint state, the more valuable the coin.

 Numismatics have been hawked as investment coins for decades, but they’re really just speculations.
-They tend to rise in value most during the most extremely bullish gold markets, but even to crash afterwards.
+They tend to rise in value most during the extremely bullish gold markets but even crash afterwards.

 The case for commemorative coins as an investment is even weaker than the one for numismatics.

-While numismatic coins do have historic value, due to their rarity, even their consideration as art work, commemorative coins are just gold bullion coins imprinted to commemorate a certain person or event.
+While numismatic coins do have historical value, due to their rarity, even their consideration as artwork, commemorative coins are just gold bullion coins imprinted to commemorate a certain person or event.

 Since they won’t be rare, they are very unlikely to command premium prices in the future.